psignoret/aad-sso-wordpress/README.md

 ### 4. (Optional) Set WordPress roles based on Azure AD group membership

 The Single Sign-on with Azure AD plugin can be configured to set different WordPress roles based on the user's membership to a set of user-defined groups.
-This is a great way to control who has access to the blog, and under what role.
+This is a great way to control who has access to the site, and under what role.

 This is also configured **Settings** > **Azure AD** (from the WordPress admin console).
 The following fields should be included: